tomgalpin/mb-practice/MB/mb-practice/README.md

 6. The cards scroll to the right.
 I wasn't sure how to set up all five of them from the API call.
 So I just made a simple scroll.
 7. I didn't make it responsive, because I ran out of steam.
 8. Same goes for making a fully funcational Nav Bar.
 9. All said and done, I think it represents the specs well.
-10. And of course, I always welcome any feedback, advice, critiques, etc...

 Places of improvement:
 1. Refactor my CSS/SCSS.